Christina River

 The river was named for Queen Christina of Sweden.
 Fort Christina, the first permanent European settlement in Delaware, was established at the confluence of Brandywine Creek and the Christina River in 1638 as a part of the Swedish colony of New Sweden.
 The fort was captured by the Dutch in 1655, and by the English in 1664.

-Many rowing teams and clubs in Wilmington practice along the Christina River, among them the Wilmington Youth Rowing Association, Wilmington rowing association, Newport Rowing Club, and University of Delaware.
+In 1980, Wilmington Waterways formed, promoting waterfront awareness and festivals from 1982-88.rowing teams practice along the Christina River, among them Wilmington Rowing Center (WRC) and Wilmington Youth Rowing Association.
 In addition, there is a fall "head race" occurring on the river by the name of the Head of the Christina held every year in the boat house of Wilmington youth rowing association.
+WYRA moved its boathouse to a renovated P&J building in 1998, and in 2014, WRC moved from the outlets to a building across the street from WYRA – the beginning of the Christina’s own ‘Boathouse Row’.

 Just south of downtown Wilmington, the Christina provides home port to the "Kalmar Nyckel", Delaware's official Tall Ship.
 Co-located with the Kalmar Nyckel is the home port to the U.S. Coast Guard Auxiliary's Search and Rescue Detachment (SARDET) Wilmington.

 The Christina River is also one of many Striped Bass spawning areas that empty into the Delaware River.

 The Christina Riverwalk makes up a segment of the East Coast Greenway, a 3,000 mile long system of trails connecting Maine to Florida.

 Variant names and spellings

 According to the Geographic Names Information System, the Christina River has also been known historically as:

+The river was normally known as the Christiana River until 1937, when an act of the Delaware State legislature changed the spelling to Christina.